-Don’t play the hero or the villain.
+Don’t Play the Hero or the Villain

 In survival situations, being too friendly might do you more harm than good.
 The same goes for being rude.
 In terms of behavior, people tend to remember those who helped them carry a bag of groceries and those who shoved past them without so much as an apology.

 In cases like these, avoid being on either side of the spectrum.
-Be the person in the middle, be empathetic without being too nice.
+Be the person in the middle; be empathetic without being too nice.

-If it’s one poor gal and 4 thugs, trying to help her could not only result in failure, you yourself could get hurt.
+If it’s one poor gal and four thugs, trying to help her could not only result in failure, you yourself could get hurt or killed.

-if you’ve read some of Sven Hassels novels such as Comrades of War, you probably noticed nasty situations were daily life during the 2nd World War, even among people on the same side of the war.
+If you’ve read some of Sven Hassel’s novels such as Comrades of War, you probably noticed nasty situations were daily life during the 2nd World War, even among people on the same side of the war.

-Know the ins and outs of your town or city.
+Know the Ins and Outs of Your Town or City

-The best way to stay out of trouble is not to go near the cities.
+The best way to stay out of trouble around people is to avoid concentrations of people, i.e. not to go near the cities.
 If you must go, you must have extensive knowledge of the city and its roads.

 If you take time to map out the city, you’ll be better able to find your escape route when you find yourself in the middle of a chase.
 Better safe than sorry.

 Mastering the art of disappearing is no easy task.
 As an exercise, try to look and study people when going out in public.

 Learn to use your peripheral vision to observe people and things.
 This takes practice but it’s a pretty easy survival skill to learn, and it’s actually pretty fun!

 You may be a pro in being anonymous in public, but this may be to no avail if you don’t practice the same techniques online.

 Your personal details may also be used for online theft.
 There are a lot of opportunists and hackers who take advantage of information people carelessly give away online.

 When calamity strikes, there may not be any cops to enforce the law and you will have to take matters into your own hands to protect yourself and your family.
 It sounds extreme, but it never hurts to prepare.

 So, what are some of the things you’re doing to become a grey man.
 IN addition to the mindset and the general way of being we talked about, there are dozens of specific things you can do to go unnoticed.